sailusha584/Exploratory-data-Analysis/README.md

 # Exploratory-data-Analysis
-performed exploratory data analysis on marketing data and derived some conclusions from data The dataset has been taken from Kaggle (https://www.kaggle.com/jackdaoud/marketing-data).
+I have performed exploratory data analysis on marketing data and derived some conclusions from data The dataset has been taken from Kaggle (https://www.kaggle.com/jackdaoud/marketing-data).
 This is a public repository containing many data sets published for machine learning projects by analysts and data scientists.
 The dataset chosen had, customers profiles enrolled in a company, their spending behaviour on different products, impact of advertising campaigns on customer spending and the channel where the products were sold (online or store).